decidim/decidim/decidim-core/README.md

 ## Usage

-You'll be using indirectly on any decidim application.
+You will be using indirectly on any decidim application.

 ## Installation

-Add `decidim` to your `Gemfile` and you'll be using it:
+Add `decidim` to your `Gemfile` and you will be using it:

 ```ruby
 gem 'decidim'